Home

 She endured the death of her husband Robert in 2008.

-In 2012, Rowena relocated to Englewood, Florida, fulfilling a longtime dream.
+In 2012, Rowena relocated to Englewood, FL, fulfilling a longtime dream.
 She died in a hospice there at the age of 88 on Feb.
 1, 2013.
 Her obituary was published in the Columbus Dispatch.

 Son William D. Hunt married Melanie and lived in Ohio.